 - Why does at least one stand not have a date?

 - Why is the author’s complete stand marked with the British /|\ and not the Canadian C/|\ when the British apparently rejected the design?

 - Stand, Instrument C No. 47 – If the knurled knob on the bottom of the centre pole is loosened, the centre pole begins to separate 3-1/8 inches from the bottom.
 The centre pole can then be pivoted in an arc of 180 degrees.
 The purpose of this is unknown as there does not appear to be any way to secure it.
 This feature may be related to the assembly process.
 It is not present on the post-war unnumbered example.

-Return to Sniping Observation Telescopes page.
+Link to my page – Sniping Observation Telescopes

 Link to my page – “Shoot To Live” book 1945 Canadian Army

 Link to my page – World War II sniper rifles which shows where the No. 4 (T) rifles fitted in with its contemporaries.

 Link to Forgotten Weapons video on YouTube about a No. 4 Mk.
 I (T), a 1944 BSA Shirley rifle R35125, scope No. 32 Mk.
 3 # 24571 at RIA Rock Island Auctions 2018

 MILSURPS.COM From No4 Mk I (T) to L42 AI – Part 1 (by Graeme ‘broadarrow303’ Barber)